Click to Read Full Article

 To summarize, these are the advantages of the national police clearance over the local clearance:

-• Fewer requirements.
-You only need to present two valid IDs.
+• Fewer requirements – You only need to present one valid ID.

 As of now, online applications are not yet required, so you can get a national police clearance as a walk-in applicant.
 Just ask for it at the police station and their officers will process it personally.